pburke/swidget-wordpress/readme.md

 [swaddtocart site="siteID" item="itemID"]
 ```
 ### Options
+All options can be managed on the WordPress admin page for the swidget plugin.

 #### Option Reference
   * Date Format - How dates are displayed in placeholders.
 Uses the moment.js library.
 [Info on formats found here](http://momentjs.com/docs/#/displaying/format/)